BrainonSilicon/systematic_review/Scopus/README.md

 ## Specific Term Search Results
 A "within results" specific term search was completed on Search 6 (limits (5-7) applied, results returned: 2,632).
-The specific terms and their returned results counts are below, and the returned results can be found in
+The specific terms and their returned results counts are below.

 | Term     |     Results   |
 |----------|:-------------:|